The Global Citizenship Academy (GCA) is a response to the growing complexities—and immense opportunities—of the 21ˢᵗ century.

 The GCA's integrated farm is intended to complement the kitchen, subsidize operational costs, facilitate community engagement, and to offer physical and intellectual nourishment.
 An additional aim of this practice is to introduce our future leaders to the natural world with the aim of cultivating an ethic of environmental care.

-Staff and students will also be expected to commit 5 hrs/wk towards maintaining the Academy through governance, cooking, planting, harvesting, landscaping, and cleaning.
+Staff and students will also be expected to commit 5 hrs/wk towards maintaining the Academy through governance, cooking, planting, harvesting, and cleaning.

 As advocates of sustainable development the GCA is committed to investing in ecologically responsible buildings, organic farming practices, clean energy, and conscientious waste disposal.